jadcock32/cognito-vue-starter-template/README.md

 Starter template for authentication with AWS Cognito and Vue.
 This template provides the ability to quickly fire up authentication using Cognito with a front end framework (Vue in this instance) and a Node backend.

+This template also only utilizes the AWS SDK instead of relying on Amplify or any other Cognito centric library, providing a little less bloat to your project.

 ## Installation

 First, make sure to create your Cognito User Pool if you haven't already.
 If you do not know how, follow the link below for the process of doing so: